Faculty of Arts Field Schools

 ENGL 4500 Shakespeare: Theater and Text

 This course is offered every other year and takes place in the May-June semester.
 Students meet for two weeks in class preparing for the trip, then travel for nine days to Stratford-upon-Avon, Shakespeare’s birthplace, to partake in courses at the Shakespeare Centre.
 You’ll also have the chance to see live shows in Stratford and at the Globe Theatre in London.
-Upon returning students have 10 days to prepare the final project resulting from learning in this study-abroad course.
+Upon returning, students have 10 days to prepare the final project resulting from learning in this study-abroad course.
 NOT OFFERED IN 2021; see this article about the innovative virtual version that took place in the spring of 2020.

-Every other year the Department of Geography and Environmental Studies offers a field school in The Gambia during the reading week of the fall semester.
+Every other year, the Department of Geography and Environmental Studies offers a field school in The Gambia during the reading week of the fall semester.
 Students meet on Fridays all semester to prepare for and debrief the experience.
 You’ll learn about the history, culture and geography of The Gambia.
 For more information, contact Dr. Cathy Conrad (email@example.com).
 CANCELLED IN 2020; see this article about the lasting impact from the 2018 class.

-GEOG 4100 Geography Field School in South Korea
+GEOG 4100 Geography International Field School in South Korea

-This German immersion study abroad program offers one full-year university course in six and a half weeks as well as living with a host family and a full cultural program.
+This German immersion study abroad program offers one full-year university course in six and a half weeks, as well as living with a host family and a full cultural program.
 You'll have unforgettable experiences like visiting Berlin, watching a Bundesliga soccer match, and touring the city of Kassel with your German tandem partner!
-This course takes place in May-June every year.
+This course normally takes place in May-June every year.
 You must have at least one semester of university German to apply.
 THE 2021 CSSG IS VIRTUAL and will run from May 5 to June 23, 2021.

 HIST 4840.1 Remembering World Wars in Britain

-Launching in September 2019, this course will take students to study monuments and landscapes in Southern England linked to both World Wars.
-Students will focus on sites associated with Canadian participation and examine how memory of the wars is maintained – from displays at the Imperial War Museum in London to memorials in village church yards in Sussex.
-Students will meet in class throughout the semester then travel during the November reading week, allowing them to experience Remembrance Day in England.
+This course first launched in 2019, taking students to study monuments and landscapes in Southern England linked to both World Wars.
+Students focus on sites associated with Canadian participation and examine how memory of the wars is maintained – from displays at the Imperial War Museum in London to memorials in village church yards in Sussex.
+Students meet in class throughout the semester then travel during the November reading week, allowing them to experience Remembrance Day in England.
 See this campus news story for photos and details about the inaugural class.

 POLI 4402/4826 Model United Nations

-Every year students meet from September to March to prepare for the weeklong National Model United Nations conference at the United Nations Headquarters in New York around Easter.
+Every year, students meet from September to March to prepare for the weeklong National Model United Nations conference at the United Nations Headquarters in New York around Easter.
 Students represent one country at the UN and prepare policy and position papers, negotiate resolutions and learn how the UN operates.
+CANCELLED IN 2020